-As Senior Biochemistry major and former SBA Vice President Max Harrigil explained, the change was due to power dynamics.
+As Senior Biochemistry major and former SBA Vice President Max Harrigill explained, the change was due to power dynamics.

 “The executive board [of SBA] …talked about it and felt like the President had too much power, from an administrative standpoint,” he said.

-By allowing the vice president to preside over the meetings, Harrigil explained, it limited the control that the President has during these meetings, and allows for more oversight.
+By allowing the vice president to preside over the meetings, Harrigill explained, it limited the control that the President has during these meetings, and allows for more oversight.

 Another change in the Spring semester involves senate seats: the SBA has voted for the removal of three, namely those of the Greek Senator, Non-Greek Senator and the Athletic Senator.
 The organization voted to cut the seats because of the belief that SBA already represents these constituencies without need of a specific representative for them.

 The SBA’s choice to cut the three senator seats was due to two primary reasons, Sophomore Senator in SBA Jake Tipton explained.
 The first reason is to format the SBA senate to reflect other schools’ senates.